 While the phases of competency development described within the Competency Framework for School Psychologists are dynamic and not related to length of service, it is expected that school psychologists with provisional registration will be working to achieve the critical elements associated with the five dimensions of the school psychologists work at Phase 1.

-School psychologists, including those employed by Independent Public Schools are professionally accountable to a Lead School Psychologist.
+School psychologists, including those employed directly by public schools are professionally accountable to a lead school psychologist.

 Visit education.wa.edu.au to find out more information about the Department of Education.

 Key responsibilities